 8 day camping tour late July

 This tour included many locations over 8 days.
 As this was mid-Summer, we took our photographs during the night hours.
 I found it best between 20.00 and 06.00.
 We were sleeping between 06.00 and 14.00 (give or take and hour or two).
-We had 2 days of poor weather and this made it difficult to justify staying up all night.
+We had 2 days of poor weather and this made it difficult to justify staying up all night for photography.
 We had a few early nights and a few late nights.

 Route and locations

 We headed straight to the Snæfellsness peninsular to focus on the coast line and get round to church mountain in time for sunset.
 The plan here was that if the sunset didn’t yield good pictures, the sunset (3 hours later) might.
 The sunset was satisfactory, so we drove some kilometers to Buðardalur.
 A fairly remote town, Buðardalur boasts a service station and a small campsite.
 We managed to sleep until the afternoon.

 The next day we had a long drive to North Iceland, but we broke the journey at the Hvitserkur Rock.
 The light was boring, but still a nice experience.
 We kept going only to stop for a nice, Icelandic meal in Blönduos.
 We stopped before Akureyri for some light Landscape work in the valley.

 My guest was very keen to get to Goðafoss, so we arrived around 01.00 (the darkest hour).
 After relaxing for a couple of hours, we went down to shoot the sunrise on the photographer’s side of the river.
 The clouds were colourful from about 02.00, the sun was up around 03.30 and we had direct light on the falls at 04.00.
 We had a magical window of about 10 minutes.

 This was a shot I composed carefully and waited until the sun was on the clouds.